- Home

 Grade 9-12

 View on concept mapA mathematical statement that is always false — no values of the variables can ever make it true.
-Recognizing contradictions tells you to stop—no answer exists.
+Recognizing contradictions prevents wasting time on unsolvable equations and is the basis for proof by contradiction — one of mathematics' most powerful proof techniques.

 Definition